Wivey Action on Climate & Environment covers Wiveliscombe and the 10 Parishes area and welcomes all at our meetings.

 a) To raise awareness of climate change, the contribution of human carbon emissions and their effects on the life of our community;

-b) To positively engage and work with local people, businesses and community organisations in the Wiveliscombe area on climate change and solutions;
+c) To positively engage and work with local people, businesses and community organisations in the Wiveliscombe area on climate change and environmental problems;

-d) To campaign at local, national and international levels for sustainable solutions to climate change which improve human well-being and protect the natural world.
+e) To campaign and manage projects for sustainable solutions to climate change and environmental problems, which improve human well-being and protect the natural world.